Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Method

 This theorem asserts that the DM strategy takes the safe zone into account and therefore it can be used to complement the PP strategy.
-Empirical extension of Theorem~\ref{theorem:main2} is discussed in Section~\ref{sec:Simulation}.
+AN empirical extension of Theorem~\ref{theorem:main2} is discussed in Section~\ref{sec:Simulation}.

 Although the DM strategy is expected to be better than the PP strategy in terms of defense margin, the defense margin is not guaranteed to be non-decreasing.
 Together with the fact that the DM strategy does not explicitly steer to intercept the defender, solely relying on the DM strategy can lead to a shrinking defense margin without an interception.
-In other words, since the DM strategy only accounts for the first objective of \eqref{condition1}, it shall be used together with the PP strategy to best solve our problem.